yogesh-vishwakarma/Shape-Shifters/README.md

 2. Each player will be dealt 8 cards from the shuffled deck.
 3. There will be a decisive shape which will have high priority than other shapes for than game, but can only be used in case on current round shape is not available  for that player.
 4. One joker is included in the deck, and it will be exchanged with the lowest card in the game.
-5. Joker has the highest priority above all, and can be used any-time in the game but exept cannot be played in the first round of the game & can't be used to start a round.
+5. Joker has the highest priority above all, and can be used any-time in the game but exept cannot be played in the first and last rounds of the game & can't be used to start a round.
 3. The final card priority is as follows: JOKER, [all cards of decisive shape], ACE, king, queen, jack, then 10-2.

 ## Game Rounds